riddlesio/merchant-legal/appel/terms-and-conditions.md

 ##12.
 Disputes and Governing Law

-*12.1* These Terms and Conditions shall be governed by and interpreted in accordance with the laws of Germany.
+*12.1* These Terms and Conditions shall be governed by and interpreted in accordance with the laws of The Netherlands.

 *12.2* If any dispute arises out of, or in connection with, your use of the Fridges and/or the App, the damaged party will, in first instance, try to resolve this dispute mutually and in an amicable way within a reasonable period of time.
 If, however, this does not offer a workable solution (e.g. when no action is taken on a notice of default) the dispute shall be settled by the competent Dutch court.